How Long, Yahweh?

 Yahweh’s chastening for our waywardness will eventually draw us back to seek his blessing and protection in our lives.

-The psalm ends without answering an obvious question.
-Did God ever respond to the pleas of the psalmist to restore Israel to the place of his favor?
+The psalm ends without answering an obvious question: did God ever respond to the pleas of the psalmist to restore Israel to the place of his favor?
 Those who are familiar with the rest of the story as revealed in the New Testament know the answer.
 God did not hide himself forever.
 At just the right time and in just the right setting, he sent his Son in whom his steadfast love was revealed and in whose death on the cross his great purposes for Israel and for the whole world were fulfilled.
 In Christ’s life, death, and resurrection God finally provided the answers to the questions the psalmist had voiced hundreds of years previously (vss.
 48 & 49): “What man can live and never see death?
 Who can deliver his soul from the power of Sheol?
 Where is your former steadfast love?”
-Because of what Jesus accomplished, we who are saved by grace can readily join in the praise of the final verse: “Blessed be Yahweh forever!
+Because of what Jesus accomplished by his death and resurrection, we who are saved by grace can readily join in the praise of the final verse: “Blessed be Yahweh forever!
 Amen and Amen” (vs. 52).